wagenaartje/stocks.js/README.md

 (indicator name), date
 ```

+## Contributing
+If you want to contribute to this project, please read the [contributing guide](https://github.com/wagenaartje/stocks.js/blob/master/CONTRIBUTING.md)
+over here.
+You can also participate in the discussions at the [issues
+section](https://github.com/wagenaartje/stocks.js/issues), every opinion we can
+get is useful.

 ## Further notices
 All the data comes from [Alpha Vantage](https://www.alphavantage.co/), although
 they exist for some time now, it is quite unclear what their business model is.